 Health sector portal

-If you can access the Connected Health Network, you can use PHARMAC’s Health Sector Portal to make your application.
+If you can access the Connected Health Network, you can use PHARMAC’s Health Sector Portal to make the application.

 You need to use Internet Explorer 8 or higher to use this system.